Jatin-Mehra119/AI-agent-based-Deep-Research/README.md

 ### 2. Introduction

-In today’s fast-paced digital landscape, automated research systems are invaluable for gathering and processing information from a multitude of online sources.
+In today's fast-paced digital landscape, automated research systems are invaluable for gathering and processing information from a multitude of online sources.
 This project meets an assignment challenge by designing an agentic system that not only collects data via web crawling (leveraging Tavily) but also drafts comprehensive reports using language models.
 The dual-agent system divides responsibilities between:

 -   **Data Collection & Curation:** Responsible for searching, crawling, and curating relevant online content.
 -   **Answer Drafting:** Focused on synthesizing curated data into a structured, readable report.